molecula/documentation/cloud/cloud-data-ingestion/streaming-https-endpoint/_posts/2022-04-01-stream-ingest-endpoint.md

 ---
-id: ingeststreamingsource
 title: Stream Data With An Ingest Endpoint
-sidebar_label: Stream Data With An Ingest Endpoint
 ---

 **⚠ WARNING:** This page contains information that only applies to FeatureBase Cloud.
 Additionally, this page represents a work in progress that is subject to frequent changes.

+## Before you begin

+{% include /cloud/database-dependencies.md %}

 Once an “ACTIVE” ingest endpoint exists, data can be streamed to it over HTTPS via “POST” requests.
 Individual records or micro-batched payloads can be sent.